Justin9606/react-native-aws3-manager/README.md

 # react-native-s3-manager

 A React Native library for managing uploads, deletions, and retrievals from AWS S3 with enhanced features.
+Inspired by the `react-native-aws3` package.

 ## Why Choose react-native-s3-manager?